diegomura/react-pdf-site/docs/hooks.md

 #### Update function

 Used to trigger a document re-render.
 By default, changing the document instance does not triggers a new PDF file creation.
-This is very helpful specially when just rendering a download button or similar, where you might want to render the document right before the action get's triggered.
+This is very helpful specially when just rendering a download button or similar, where you might want to render the document right before the action gets triggered.

 The update function takes no arguments and does not return anything.